Updated October 6, 2023

 - Price (corresponding to maximum) = Average PE x (Historical EPS)

 - Price (corresponding to minimum) = Average PE x (Historical EPS)

-- For better visual effects, you may like to add one PE line between maximum and average (called as Upper) and likewise a line between minimum and average (called as Lower)
+- For better visual effects, you may like to add one PE line between maximum and average (called Upper) and likewise a line between minimum and average (called Lower)

 Interpretation of Band Charts

 Currently, the Price Line (colored in BLUE) is touching the Maximum PE Band Line of 20.2x.
-If we trace backwards the Maximum PE Band Line till March’02, we find the Price range at which the stock would have traded.
-For example, as of March’02, the stock would have traded at Rs600/- if the PE of the stock at that point in time was 20.2x
+If we trace back the Maximum PE Band Line till March’02, we find the price range at which the stock would have traded.
+For example, as of March’02, the stock would have traded at Rs600/- if the PE of the stock then was 20.2x.